heronarts/LXStudio-P4/README.md

   - [Core LXStudio Code](https://github.com/heronarts/LX)
 ## Notes and Gotchas
 - I made a [walkthrough/getting started video](https://www.youtube.com/watch?v=6oLdXEgbOgQ)!
+- The `LXStudio/ImagePattern.pde` pattern is pretty powerful.
+It allows you to pick some image, and then the LEDs will get mapped onto that image and "move around" over time.
+They move around in the X and Y direction via a sine wave.
+The periods of these sine waves are configurable to speed things up/slow them down.
+The code effectively creates an "infinite canvas" of the image, where the image is mirrored back and forth in all directions.
+In addition, when an LED is at a certain point in the image, we use bilinear interpolation to figure out what color it should be based on what colors it's near.
 - I don't know where all the LXStudio code is.
 I.e. I don't know where the UI code is.
 Maybe it's not open source?
 - Note that this repo simply has some pre-built JARs that are used.
 The only compilation that's running is the patterns you write.
 - The LXStudio interface is largely about "live" VJing.
 You could in theory have this run on a Raspberry Pi, and have a sibling application control it.
 Probably through OSC?
 See the midi-to-osc folder on how to do that.
 I'm not sure what the typically recommended way to do it is.